Mr. Daniel Wetzel Mrs. Jessica Miller

-Athletics - There are interscholastic activities for 7th and 8th grade students in the following sports: softball, soccer, gymnastics, basketball, wrestling, volleyball and track.
+Athletics - There are interscholastic activities for 7th and 8th grade students in the following sports: football, soccer, volleyball, basketball, wrestling, baseball, lacrosse and track.

 Music Program - There are choral and instrumental programs for all students who wish to participate.
 These programs are scheduled during the school day.